mcsandeep/tyk-docs/tyk-docs/content/migration-to-tyk.md

 4. Complete the Billing Admin form and click **Send Invite**

-## Removing Billing Admin Access
+#### Removing Billing Admin Access

 For this release, removing a billing Admin is not allowed.
 We can remove a Billing Admin manually, so contact your Account Manager if you need to remove a Billing Admin user.

-### Retirement
+### Retire Your Account

-## Introduction

-This page explains what it means when your Tyk Cloud account goes into retirement and what your options are when it does, from account reinstatement to closure.
+This section explains what it means when your Tyk Cloud account goes into retirement and what your options are when it does, from account reinstatement to closure.

 Your plan will go into [retirement]({{< ref "tyk-cloud/troubleshooting-&-support/glossary.md#retirement" >}}) in the following scenarios: